heymynameisrob/deal-delivers-app/content/posts/2020-school-meals-help-this-october-half-term.md

 **The Goose on the Green** is offering free meals to kids.
 Check out their menu on **[Facebook here](https://www.facebook.com/GooseontheGreenCafe)** .
 Closed on Wednesdays.

-**Betteshanger Welfare Football Club** in Cavell Square will be open FRI, SAT & SUN providing free meals to all children, whether they play football or not just visit the club cafe
+**Betteshanger Welfare Football Club** in Cavell Square will be open FRI, SAT & SUN providing free meals to all children, whether they play football or not just visit the club cafe\
+\
+**The Fryer Tuck**  get in touch for a kids fish and chips plus a piece of fruit.
+More [info here](https://www.facebook.com/FryerTuckDeal)

 ##### And visit: